zeroluck/docs/sources/admin-guide/deployment/index.md

 With that said, if you are running all the Gluu Server services on one server (i.e. SAML, OAuth2, LDAP), we would recommend at least 2 CPU units, 4 GB of RAM and around 30GB of disk space.
 Not enough memory may produce some really weird bugs.

 From there, you may need to adjust the resources based on the requirements.
-For an overview of Gluu performance considerations, see this [Gluu blog](http://www.gluu.org/blog/).

 # Java
 The Gluu Server components have been tested with OpenJDK version 1.7 or later.